AMAZING 5-DAY GREECE ITINERARY

 FROM ATHENS TO SANTORINI OR THE OTHER WAY AROUND

-From Santorini, it is time to experience one of the most historic cities in Europe.
 There are two main ways to get to/from Athens to Santorini.

 - By ferry: One popular way is via ferry.
 There are – usually – several ferries going to/from Athens daily.
 It takes between 4-8 hours to reach Santorini.